 Symptoms can include:

-- a swollen painful tummy, sometimes in association with constipation and difficulty passing urine
+- a swollen, painful tummy, sometimes with constipation and difficulty peeing

 - breathlessness and difficulty swallowing

 - blueish lumps in the skin and bruising, particularly around the eyes